Your Top Five Cyber Risks in Five Clicks with the Free Cyber Risk Analysis

 Controlling CUI: DFARS to CMMC

-A few years back, the United States Department of Defense (DoD) released a new regulation, a Defense Federal Acquisition Regulation Supplement, or “DFARS” (DFARS clause 252.204-7012), which brought new cybersecurity requirements for contractors and organizations operating with the DoD; aimed to bolster cybersecurity in the Defense Industrial Base (DIB) by setting clear requirements outlined in the National Institute of Standards and Technology’s (NIST) Special Publication (SP) 800-171.
-The requirements serve to protect Controlled Unclassified Information (CUI) flowing from the federal government out to private and public contractors from falling into prey to cyber threats and was a positive step in the effort to strengthen U.S. national security.
+A few years back, the United States Department of Defense (DoD) released a new regulation, a Defense Federal Acquisition Regulation Supplement, or “DFARS” (DFARS clause 252.204-7012), which brought new cybersecurity requirements for contractors and organizations operating with the DoD; aimed to bolster cybersecurity in the Defense Industrial Base (DIB) by setting precise requirements outlined in the National Institute of Standards and Technology’s (NIST) SP 800-171.
+The requirements protect Controlled Unclassified Information (CUI) flowing from the federal government to private and public contractors from falling prey to cyber threats, and it was a positive step in the effort to strengthen U.S. national security.
 Although DFARS was introduced in 2016, organizations that are part of the DoD supply chain are focusing on DFARS compliance years later.

-In last 2019, though, the DoD release the first versions of what became the Cybersecurity Maturity Model Certification (CMMC), set to displace DFARS (NIST 800-171) as the means by which the DoD ensured that its supply chain had adequate security for to the extent that they handled CUI.
+In 2019, though, the DoD released the first versions of what became the Cybersecurity Maturity Model Certification (CMMC), set to displace DFARS as the means by which the DoD ensured that its supply chain had adequate security to the extent that it handled CUI.

 CMMC vs NIST 800 171